exepirit/gitea-golangci-lint/README.md

 ## Configuration

-There are 6 configurations to be configured when you want to run this tool.
+There are 6 environment variables to be configured when you want to run this tool.

 | Variable | Description | Example |
 | --- | --- | --- |